 Architect Will Meyer offers his expert strategies

 It's all too easy to stumble when trying to create a room with impact: there's either too much going on at once, or an overemphasis of one grand object.
 Architect Will Meyer of Meyer Davis knows something about making a statement, from his work on Manhattan's Harlow restaurant, to the revamp of the iconic Paramount hotel.
-Meyer spoke to YLiving about the importance of scale and paying attention to basic design principles.
+Meyer spoke to YLiving about the importance of scale and paying attention to basic modern design principles.

 YLiving: What are some tricks of the trade?